calumholmes/music_goblin/README.md

 # Music Fairy

-Music Fairy is a script that utilizes speech recognition to play any song audio in MPD (Music Player Daemon).
+Music Goblin is a script that plays any song audio in MPD (Music Player Daemon).
 It uses YouTube as a source to fetch music and integrates with various libraries and tools to provide a seamless music playback experience.

 ## Installation